Code-Institute-Submissions/fdasabino-fullstack_toolkit/README.md

 [Paypal](https://paypal.com/)

-- Paypal is used the main payment method for this project.
+- Paypal is used the main payment handler for this project.
 In a real world scenario it allows users to pay using their paypal account or by card.

 [GitHub](https://github.com/)